A key feature of DoITT's broadband strategy is working to secure stimulus funds for the benefit of New York City residents, businesses and visitors.

 Visit Broadband USA for more on NYC Connected Learning

-NYC Connected Communities ($14 million) will significantly expand the availability of public computer centers in high poverty areas.
-Investing in libraries, public housing facilities, senior centers and community centers across the five boroughs, the program will serve 40,000 new users weekly, provide more than 1,000 new work stations and offer an array of new resources for digital literacy, employment support and other critical services.
+NYC Connected Communities significantly expands the availability of public computer centers in high poverty areas.
+Investing in libraries, public housing facilities, senior centers and community centers across the five boroughs, the program serves more than 30,000 new users weekly.
+More than 100 centers have been opened or upgraded as a result of NYC Connected Communities, including one mobile center, and 1,783 computer workstations have been installed.
+NYC Connected Communities offers an array of new resources for digital literacy, employment support and other critical services. ($14 million)

 Visit Broadband USA for more on NYC Connected Communities

-NYC Connected Foundations ($6 million) will provide over-age, under-credited students at 43 of the City's public high schools with access to free computers, broadband subsidies and comprehensive digital literacy training.
-Through a new, credit-bearing "Connected Foundations" course aimed at facilitating sustainable adoption of broadband, the program will also aid these students in the transition to a post-secondary pathway.
+NYC Connected Foundations provides over-age, under-credited students at 66 of the City's public high schools with free computers, comprehensive digital literacy training, and access to discounted broadband service.
+Over the last two years, the program has provided 5,160 students with these resources.
+Through a new, credit-bearing "Connected Foundations" course (also known as "DIG/IT"), the program facilitates sustainable adoption of broadband, and aids students in the transition to a post-secondary pathway. ($6 million)

 Visit Broadband USA for more on NYC Connected Foundations